CodeBush91/curriculum-vitae/CV.md

 - SQL Server
     - T-SQL

-In addition to these core skills, I also have knowledge of and experience with a wide range of other technologies including Polymer, Web Components & React Native.
+In addition to these core skills, I also have knowledge of and experience with a wide range of other technologies.

 ## IDE, Components & Methodologies